 Institutional Biosafety Committee (IBC)

 The Institutional Biosafety Committee (IBC) monitors activities at Amherst College that deal specifically with recombinant DNA and/or infectious agents (infectious to humans, animals, or plants) research, in accordance with the guidelines set by the Department of Health and Human Services in the Federal Register and the town of Amherst's Board of Health.
 It reviews proposals from project directors, sets standards for containment protocols, and inspects facilities where recombinant DNA and/or infectious agents (infectious to humans, animals, or plants) research is being conducted.
 The committee is composed of three members of the Amherst science faculty, an associate dean of the faculty, the chemical compliance officer, and at least two representatives of the local community (usually a science teacher from the Amherst Regional High School and a physician).
-For more information about Amherst's IBC, or to see minutes from past meetings, please contact Professor Josef Trapani chair, or Associate Dean of the Faculty, Professor Jack Cheney.
+For more information about Amherst's IBC, or to see minutes from past meetings, please contact Professor Alexandra Purdy, chair, or associate provost and dean of the faculty, Professor Anthony Bishop.

 Institutional Animal Care and Use Committee (IACUC)

 The Institutional Animal Care and Use Committee (IACUC) is an oversight committee mandated by federal regulations.
 The committee is composed of at least five members, among whom must be a person not connected with the College, a veterinarian, and at least one scientist whose research involves animals.
 The IACUC meets semi-annually and at other times as needed.
 The committee reviews on an annual basis the College’s program for the humane care and use of animals, inspects College facilities in which animal research is conducted, is responsible for procedures and policies for the care and use of animals in research and laboratory programs at the College, and reviews all research grant proposals involving research with animals that is submitted by Amherst faculty to federal agencies.